Looking for a straight-forward way to cope with stress, anxiety and depression?

 BA techniques in CBT therapy can be minimal or intense and can include things like activity monitoring, scheduling, behavioural experiments, social skills training, and problem-solving training.

-Let's dive into some of the most common techniques and strategies used in Cognitive Behavioral Therapy (CBT).
+Let's dive into some of the most common techniques and strategies used in Cognitive Behavioural Therapy (CBT).

 Psychoeducation